Q&A: Andreessen Horowitz on backing knownwell amid national expansion

 MobiHealthNews: Why is Andreessen backing knownwell?

 Vineeta Agarwala: Usually, when we invest in any startup, we're early stage investors and care a lot about the team.
-So, having a really rock star team that is capable of executing in a complex healthcare landscape, that's capable of growing, hiring, delivering clinical care, that we're all going to always feel proud about, are kind of just the first filters for us on any business, and so this team really kind of passed that bar with flying colors.
+Having a really rock star team that is capable of executing in a complex healthcare landscape, that's capable of growing, hiring, delivering clinical care, that we're all going to always feel proud about, are the first filters for us on any business, and this team passed that bar with flying colors.

 It's true for a lot of our portfolio that many of our companies actually have clinical cofounders or very early clinical influence on their management teams.
 That is important, as you might imagine for me personally.
 I always want to know that there is a clinician on the other end, who shares the instinct with respect to keeping patients first, patient outcomes first, patient experiences, and just deeply values that sort of clinical code, if you will.